 Mathematics is a core subject in the National Curriculum and we deliver a curriculum that meets the requirements of this.
 We carry out the curriculum planning in mathematics in three phases (long-term, medium-term and short-term).
-The National Curriculum gives a detailed outline of the objectives we teach to in the long term, while our Learning Journey outlines the key objectives in mathematics that we teach in each year.
-These medium-term mathematics plans are also supplemented by a Programme of Study for each year group.
+The National Curriculum gives a detailed outline of the objectives we teach to in the long term, while our Classroom secrets scheme outlines the key objectives in mathematics that we teach with supplementary activities to secure understanding.
 They ensure an appropriate balance and distribution of work across each term.
 These plans are kept by both the class teachers and the subject leader.
-It is the class teacher who completes the weekly plans for the teaching of mathematics.
-These weekly plans list the specific learning objectives for each lesson and give details of how the lessons are to be taught.
+It is the class teacher who is responsible for the weekly skills taught based on the their assessments in class.
+These weekly plans list the goals for each lesson and targets for each specific group according to need.
 The class teacher keeps these individual plans, whilst the subject leader monitors the quality of planning regularly.